Heart valve disease

 • Stenosis: the valve gets narrower so your heart has to work harder to force blood through a smaller gap.

-• Regurgitation: the valve doesn't close properly so blood leaks backwards (a leaky or incompetent valve).
+• Regurgitation: the valve doesn’t close properly so blood leaks backwards (also known as a leaky or incompetent valve).

 Heart valve disease most commonly affects the aortic or mitral valves.
 In Europe, aortic stenosis is the most common type of heart valve disease that needs treatment, followed by mitral valve regurgitation.
 Mitral valve regurgitation can be caused by mitral valve prolapse.
 This happens when one or both of the flaps of your mitral valve don’t close properly.
 This is usually harmless and you won’t need any treatment.
-But, rarely, it can cause complications that require treatment.
+But, rarely, it can cause significant leakiness (mitral regurgitation) that needs treatment.

 Causes of heart valve disease

 As you get older, your heart valves get stiffer and thicker, which can lead to problems.
-This is more likely to happen if you smoke, or have high blood pressure, type 2 diabetes or high cholesterol.
-Several health conditions are associated with heart valve disease, which include:
+These changes are more likely to happen if you smoke, have high blood pressure, type 2 diabetes or high cholesterol.
+Several health conditions may be associated with heart valve disease, including:

 • diseases that affect heart muscle (cardiomyopathy)